 - Take your blender with you and prepare fresh fruit smoothies in your hotel, or if you have a bullet blender you can make great drinks in your car using an adapter.
 This is worth the purchase price of $20 since you can blend frozen fruit drinks in your car and treat the kids to healthy slushies.
 Once you arrive to your destination make your smoothies and add some raw nuts or organic protein powder and have a quick, light and nutritious start to your day.
 Smoothies are a great addition to hot summer days.
 You can easily bring your produce with you and store in a hotel fridge or freeze at home and carry frozen in a cooler.

 -Tuna or bean salad.
 We make lots of this and take with us since it can easily be scooped into a pita or eaten with crackers.
-We use Organic soy mayonnaise, sunflower seeds, pumpkin seeds, shaved almonds, shredded carrots and zucchini and some toasted coconut and toasted onions.
+We use Organic mayonnaise or sesame oil with lemon and pepper, sunflower seeds, pumpkin seeds, shaved almonds, shredded carrots and zucchini and some toasted coconut and toasted onions.
 Mix it all up and you have an awesome quick treat.

 - If you eat poultry stop by your local health food market and pick up a box of Organic turkey burgers which are great on a grill, but they can be made on a stove top or oven.
 If you are vacationing on the beach you can grill these on site depending on what beach you’re visiting.
 Most beaches have areas for grilling and picnicking.

 -If you must eat out do a few searches online before you reach your destination and search for green markets and farmers markets.
 There are several of them around the country that have nice restaurants attached where you can enjoy vegan, vegetarian, pescatorian or regular organic food at competitive prices.